FangLinHe/FangLinHe.github.io/_posts/2021-01-01-new-years-resolution.md

   * 📱Finish the Swift course and learn app development
   * 🤖 Follow the latest research articles in Machine Learning and Deep Learning
   * 🎹 Practice piano more often
+  * 🇩🇪 Take a pass the German B1 certificate
 * 🧩 Find new interests and hobbies to feel excited in something again
 * 🐈 Cats are healthy and happy everyday
 * 📖 Read some books